 A dashboard is basically a visual display of the most important and relevant information that can be viewed in one summarised glance.
 All prerequisite information is merged and arranged on a single screen so that the users can monitor and read it at a glance.
 Some of the key characteristics that define an effective BI dashboard are as below –

 - All the data and visualizations fit on a single computer screen.
 So, there is no need to scroll them.

 - It displays the most important performance indicators which need to be monitored on a regular basis.

 - Dashboards are very easy to understand and use because they have a simpler design language.

-- The displayed data can automatically be updated without any manual labour.
-But it is also true that the frequency of the update will vary from organisation to organisation.
+- The displayed data can automatically be updated without any manual labor.
+But it is also true that the frequency of the update will vary from organization to organization.

 5. Business intelligence reporting:

 Reporting in Components of a Business Intelligence System denotes the presentation of data to the end-users in such a way that they can easily understand and analyze them for the benefit of their businesses.
 Usually, a report presents text and numbers in a table and moreover, it is optimized for printing and supports other document formats like PDF.
 In every business intelligence solution, reporting plays a crucial role because it helps businesses to make meaningful sense of the harvested data.